 The participants are the ones who create insights, unless project admins define roles differently.
 We offer three options to process the knowledge - each provides a different level of control:

-We currently do not allow manual settings for project’s processing rules.
-Below are the various settings that are defined in each of the three default options:
+Below are the settings for each of the three default options:

 Who approves answers?